hwdsl2/setup-ipsec-vpn/docs/manage-users.md

 By default, a single user account for VPN login is created.
 If you wish to add, edit or remove users, read this document.

-**Note:** The same VPN account can be used by your multiple devices.
-However, due to a limitation of the IPsec protocol, if these devices are behind the same NAT (e.g. home router), they cannot simultaneously connect to the VPN server.
-This applies even if you create multiple users.
-For the above use case, try [OpenVPN](https://github.com/Nyr/openvpn-install).

 First, the IPsec PSK (pre-shared key) is stored in `/etc/ipsec.secrets`.
 To change to a new PSK, just edit this file.

 ```bash